 Attract and Retain Talent

-Today’s prospective employee has unlimited access to resources unimaginable only a few years ago.
+In today’s workforce, prospective employee have unlimited access to resources that would seem unimaginable only a few years ago.
 Online job boards, digital networking, and remote work possibilities, combined with an already strong job market, have made finding employment more accessible than ever.
 Skilled employees, rather than having to settle, have become active consumers of the job market.
-And job review sites like Glassdoor, Facebook, and LinkedIn have only enhanced the job shopping experience, allowing a potential applicant to view company values, benefits, and experiences firsthand before they even apply.
+And job review sites like Glassdoor, Facebook, and LinkedIn have only enhanced the job shopping experience.
+These sites allow an applicant to view company values, benefits, and experiences firsthand before applying.
 With so many more competitive factors, organizations hoping to instill company loyalty can no longer afford to ignore engaging their employees.

-As companies refocus their efforts to support and encourage employees, they naturally attract new talent and create dedicated workers throughout the organization.
+As companies refocus their efforts to improve employee engagement, they naturally attract new talent and create dedicated workers throughout the organization.
 In fact, highly engaged employees are 87% less likely to leave a company and five times more likely to refer a friend or relative.
 Similarly, disconnected and disengaged employees are more likely to seek out additional employment.
-By increasing their efforts to support and engage employees, organizations can decrease company turnover by as much as 59%.
+By increasing their efforts to support and engage employees, organizations can decrease company turnover.

 Improve Your Environment

 Employee engagement doesn’t just keep workers around either; it enhances their entire experience.
 Engaged employees enjoy their jobs and know managers have their best interest at heart, significantly reducing negative stress and creating a healthy work environment.
 Employee engagement is contagious too, as happy employees naturally help coworkers find more meaning in their work and make connections between individual roles and the larger mission of the organization.
 In fact, employees with highly engaged managers are 59% more likely to be highly engaged as well.
 Increased engagement even benefits employees after hours.